ECTS

 Internships, tutored projects

 Internships in research laboratories are an important part of the training program.
 A 3-month internship in a research group takes place in the 2nd semester, while the entire 4th semester is devoted to the Master's internship.
-The Master's internship can be done in a university laboratory, an industry or a research organization (e.g. large instruments) in France or in partner organizations in Japan, Germany, Italy, Poland, Switzerland, India, Brazil, the United States or Russia.
+The Master's internship can be carried out in a university laboratory, industry or research organization (e.g. large instruments) in France, or in partner organizations in Japan, Germany, Italy, Poland, Switzerland, India, Brazil, the USA or Russia.

 Internships in research laboratories are an important part of the training program.
 A 3 months internship in a research group takes place during the2nd semester, while the entire4th semester is dedicated to the Master thesis.
 The Master thesis can be enrolled in a university laboratory, industry or research organization (e.g. Large Scale Facilities) in France or partner organizations in Japan, Germany, Italy, Poland, Switzerland, India, Brazil, USA or Russia.
 Furthermore, there is a tutorial project in the1st year.